Logrithmic Versions of Ginzburg's Sharp Operation for Free Divisors: Introduction

 \begin{theorem} The constructible function $\gamma$ is log transverse to $D$ in cases (i) and (ii), and is weakly log transverse to $D$ in cases (iii)-(v).

 If moreover $D$ is holonomic then $\gamma$ is log transverse to $D$ in cases (iii)-(v). \end{theorem}

 The divisors in all cases are strongly Euler homogeneous and this assumption is essential (see Proposition~\ref{prop; whyEH}).
 In particular, $M$ is weakly log transverse to $D$ if and only if $D$ is strongly Euler homogeneous (Corollary~\ref{coro; equiSEH}).
 Since the weak log transversality is independent of the choice of the local equation of $D$, this gives a coordinate free characterisation of strong Euler homogeneity.
+In a recent preprint \cite{Rodriguez25a}, Rodr\'{i}guez gives a criteron for strong Euler homogeneity (for not necessarily free divisors) using matrix rank loci, and it is easy to show that his criterion \cite[Proposition 2.6]{Rodriguez25a} essentially concides with ours in the free case.

 We note that in the list above only those reults concerning (iii), (iv) and (v) are new, and among them only (iv) is essential.
 Since any submanifold of $M$ is non-characteristic with respect to the zero section $T_M^*M$, (iii) is a special case of (iv).
 Case (i) was first studied in \cite{MR3830794} by the first author, and by \cite[Proposition 1.9]{MR3366865} it is also a special case of (iii).
 Case (v) is a special case of (iv) because of Kleiman's transversality theorem \cite{Kleiman74}.